GavinBirkhoff/storetify/README.md

 - v1 mainly has a `localStorage` that can set the expiration time and monitor key value changes
 - v2 mainly adjusts the enhanced definition of `typescript` types
 - v3 mainly enhances the return value parameter of the standard monitoring callback function, optimizes and adjusts the type definition
-- ...introducing namespaces, and sessions, etc.
+- v?...introducing namespaces, and sessions, etc.